agenisea/changesim-impact-analysis-agent/README.md

 - **Why it matters**: Leaders can anticipate challenges _before_ rollout and communicate with empathy.

 > **🎯 Value for Leaders**
+>
-> **This tool helps leaders anticipate risks, protect trust, and guide teams through change with empathy.** By understanding human impact before implementation, you can prepare support systems, adjust timelines, and communicate changes in ways that build confidence rather than resistance.
+> ChangeSim helps leaders anticipate risks, protect trust, and guide teams through change with empathy.
+> By understanding human impact before implementation, you can prepare support systems, adjust timelines,
+> and communicate in ways that build confidence rather than resistance.

 ![Watch the demo](./demo.gif)